History of Fremantle Prison: Transition to local control

 During Western Australia's convict era, the prison was known as the Convict Establishment, and was used for convicts transported from Britain.
 Longer term local prisoners were also held there from 1858, at a cost to the colonial government, as the then-newly constructed Perth Gaol had been handed over to the British imperial government for use as a convict station for short term prisoners.
-Local prisoners were also been kept in the Round House, or on Rottnest Island.
+Local prisoners were also kept in the Round House, or on Rottnest Island.
 In 1876 Perth Gaol was transferred back to local control.

 In 1868, penal transportation ceased in Western Australia, and numbers of convicts in the colony gradually declined, down to 83 in the mid-1880s.
 Due to the great expense of sending these convicts back to Britain, the authorities there negotiated with the colonial government to transfer control of the convicts, as well as the prison complex – demolition was considered too expensive.
 Early negotiations had broken down, but were restarted in August 1883.
 Governor Broome set four conditions in February 1884:

 The last two conditions were the most controversial, though after one and a half years, a compromise was reached: only buildings actually in use would be repaired, and pensions would be paid, but only when the officers actually retired.
 The British authorities authorised minimal repairs, to be made as cheaply as possible.
 The transfer was intended to be completed by the end of 1885, but was not finalised until 31 March 1886.

 Once the prison came under the control of the colonial government, it was renamed Fremantle Prison.
 All prisoners in Perth Gaol were transferred to Fremantle, and from 1887 female prisoners were also imprisoned there.
 The women were initially held in the hospital building, and then in their own walled-off section of the prison, with cells in the kitchen and wash house buildings.
 The women were tasked with washing and mending prisoners' clothing, which was considered hard work.